-You basically want to set your engine in your RC nitro helicopter to run rich (more fuel than is required).
+You basically want to set your engine in your RC nitro helicopter to run a little rich (more fuel than is required).
 You will notice this if you have ever seen a nitro helicopter fly, or have seen pictures or videos of RC helis.
-They produce a lot of blue/white smoke – this is because they are all running rich and sometimes use higher oil to fuel mix ratios.
+They produce a lot of blue/white smoke – this is because they are all running slightly rich and sometimes use higher oil to fuel mix ratios.

-There are two reasons for this:
+There are two primary reasons for this:

 Keeping an engine running in an RC helicopter is obviously more important than milking ever ounce of power out of it.
 A flame out while you are 100 feet in the air when you haven’t learned how to do an auto rotation is not a good thing.

 The next operational difference between RC helicopters and planes, cars, boats, is at what throttle setting nitro RC helicopters run at.

 They are designed to give the most reliable performance in the mid throttle band and ensure the engine is neither over fueled or under fueled while going through different transitional phases of flight.

-As you can see from the above points, nitro RC helicopters rarely get 100% power out of the nitro engine because we want to keep that little engine running at all costs, especially when you are learning.
+As you can appreciate from the above points, nitro RC helicopters rarely get 100% power out of the nitro engine because we want to keep that little engine running at all costs, especially when you are learning.
 As you move up to higher performance flying, you will probably lean out the mixture setting a bit more to keep your rotor rpm high, but nitro helis are always run on the rich side.

 Which brings us to the next point of engine sizing in our nitro RC helicopter?
 If we are purposely under powering the engine to ensure is stays running, we must get that power back by putting in a slightly larger engine than what is called for.